 The Beatles, Abbey Road (1969, Apple; 2019, Giles Martin remix, Apple)

 I didn’t pick it as a test track, but I’ll definitely be listening to Side B of Abbey Road a lot, because I love it, and because it sounds good.
 I picked up the Giles Martin remaster as soon as it came out, and it has an annoying pressing error that causes a sshhhh sshhhhh throughout the disc.
 (I returned one copy to Rotate This but they gave me such a hard time that I didn’t have the nerve to return the second defective copy.)
 I’m curious to see if other cartridges are less sensitive to whatever is causing this annoying sound…

 Maybe you’ve heard of this one?
-This is a first pressing Columbia courtesy of my friend Jared.
+This is a nice NOS Japanese pressing that I got from Cosmos Records here in Toronto.
 This is so some of you will know what I’m talking about, which won’t be the case for everyone when I’m going on and on about Hats…

 Serge Gainsbourg, Aux Armes Et Caetera (1979, Philips France, 9101 218)

 Is this my favourite Serge album?
 Not by a long shot.
 But I can’t afford original pressings of Confidentiel or No. 4 or Melody Nelson or L’Homme à Tête de Choux.
 I did, however, come across this one in perfect shape at Human Head in Brooklyn last week.
 It’s a really good record, and excellent-sounding.
 As a REGGAE record (see the sticker on the sleeve if you’re unsure) it should give my system a bit of a bass workout.